psugihara/joint/Docs/Tutorial.md

 The second function also takes a single argument, msg which is a string to send to all other connected clients.
 Here we see a new flow control mechanism, the for loop.
 The built in function `conns()` returns an array containing all of the conn dictionaries for connected clients.
 Pass arrays are zero-indexed and may contain values of any type.
 The for construct iterates through values in an array, assigning each value to the variable `c` at the start of each iteration then executing the indented body block which starts on the next line.

 ####Client
 The bare bones GUI will consist of a text input box and a submit button.
-When the submit button is clicked, the client will broadcast the string in the textbox then clear the textbox.
+When the submit button is clicked, the client will broadcast the string in the text box then clear the text box.
 The full code listing for the client file *index.html* is below.

 	<input id="msgInput">
 	<input type="submit" onClick="send()">